Aran Islands Lifeboat Station: History

-In 1987, after a period of 60 years and 6 previous lifeboats which had already seen service elsewhere, including the 52-foot lifeboat Frank Spiller Locke (ON 939) (pictured), Galway Bay Lifeboat Station would finally received a brand new lifeboat, a 52-foot All-weather lifeboat.
+In 1987, after a period of 60 years and six previous lifeboats, which had already seen service elsewhere, and including the 52-foot lifeboat Frank Spiller Locke (ON 939) (pictured), Galway Bay Lifeboat Station would finally received a brand new lifeboat, a 52 ft All-weather lifeboat.

 At their first ever naming ceremony held on 11 June 1988, the lifeboat was named 52-36 Roy and Barbara Harding (ON 1118) by Mrs Barbara Harding, honorary secretary of the Seaton, Beer and district RNLI branch since 1940, and an honorary life governor of the RNLI since 1984.
 Capt.
 Roy Harding was a former lifeboat coxswain, and had been trials officer for the lifeboats, before his death in 1985.

 In 1990, the station facilities were much improved, when a derelict boathouse adjacent to the current boathouse was renovated and added to the station, the works being completed in October 1990.

 Following a meeting of the executive committee on 29 March 1995, it was resolved that the name of Galway Bay Lifeboat Station would be changed to Aran Islands Lifeboat Station with effect from 1 August 1995.

 In a three day period from the 3 October 2000, the Aran Islands lifeboat 17-06 David Kirkaldy (ON 1217) spent over 30 hours at sea, searching for survivors of the Spanish Fishing trawler Arosa, which sank near Skerd Rocks, 10 mi north-west of Inishmore.
 Just one man survived of the 13 crew.
-"The Thanks of the Institution inscribed on Vellum" were accorded to Second Coxswain Patrick Mullen in recognition of his dedication, leadership and skilful seamanship.
-Mechanic John Mulkerrin received a "Framed Letter of Thanks signed by the Chairman of the Institution".
+'The Thanks of the Institution inscribed on Vellum' were accorded to Second Coxswain Patrick Mullen, in recognition of his dedication, leadership and skilful seamanship.
+Mechanic John Mulkerrin received 'A Framed Letter of Thanks signed by the Chairman of the Institution'.